-The NIPA data is for all household income groups combined; to break these out by household income group we turn to the Census Bureau's Consumer Expenditure Survey (CES) data, which are lagged but provide estimates of expenditures by various income categories.
+The NIPA data is for all household income groups combined; to break these out by household income group we turn to the Bureau of Labor Statistics' Consumer Expenditure (CE) Survey data, which are lagged but provide estimates of expenditures by various income categories.

 This expenditure data is in terms of purchaser prices, so we must margin the data; that is, we must split the purchaser values amongst the producer price and any transportation, wholesale, and retail margins.
 This is done using data from the latest BEA Benchmark.
 These values are then matched to the appropriate producing, transportation, wholesale, and retail sectors, resulting in an allocation of PCE spending across IMPLAN sectors for each IMPLAN household income group.